Bryan Wang Peng Jun

 “Mathematics is the science of skillful operations with concepts and rules invented just for this purpose.
 The principal emphasis is on the invention of concepts.
 Mathematics would soon run out of interesting theorems if these had to be formulated in terms of the concepts which already appear in the axioms.” — Eugene Wigner

-Preprints
+Preprints and papers

 Talks and notes